khulnasoft-lab/khulnasoft-ui/doc/css.md

 For now, `--gl-theme-accent` is the only theme-related CSS custom property in use (see `GlTabs`).
 See [this epic](https://gitlab.com/groups/gitlab-org/-/epics/7401) for more details.

+## How does GitLab UI interact with GitLab CSS?

+Refer to the [relevant docs](./debugging-gitlab-ui-with-gitlab-css.md) to learn how GitLab UI and GitLab styles interact with each other.